 The following list provides information on scenarios when a backup or restore job can fail.

 - If recovery model of the database is changed from FULL to SIMPLE after last successful log backup, the next log backup is skipped.

-- If a third-party tool takes log backup after Phoenix application latest log backup, the log backup fails until the next full/differential successful backup is triggered.
+- If a third-party tool takes log backup after Druva application latest log backup, the log backup fails until the next full/differential successful backup is triggered.

 - If log backup was triggered and the same database was replaced by a restore method by any application or a user, then the log backup fails until the next full backup job is complete.

-- If for any database provided, point-in-time restore is not available (transaction log not backed up due to any reason), then the database is restored to the nearest available restore point.
+- If for any database provided, point-in-time restore is not available (transaction log not backed up due to any reason), then the database is restored to the nearest available recovery point.

 - The agent is tested to back up a maximum of 64 databases.